A friend recently asked me, “What are the best agility training tools for my dog?”

 Check out the video below to teach your dog basic jumping skills before moving on to more complex routines.

 Again, you can make your own jumps out of PVC pipes but it may be easier to just buy a good set.

 The Affordable Agility jump set comes with four hurdles and a handy carrying bag.

 The jumps are 3-feet wide and you can adjust them to any height from just 4″ off the ground all the way up to two feet.

 As far as cons go, they’re not Prime-eligible and shipping is kind of pricey.

 If you look at cheaper jumps though, many are made with really flimsy plastic, so these are worth the extra cost.

-- Features 4 Portable, Adjustable Jumps that only weigh 14 lbs total.
+- Features 4 Portable, Adjustable Jumps for Dog Training, that only weigh 14 lbs total.

-- Includes a sturdy carrying bag and vinyl tape for decorating the jumps.
+- Includes a premium zippered carrying bag, and blue, and red, vinyl tape for decorating the jumps.
+Bag color may vary.